 Want more?
 Listen to podcast interviews with Tess!

 Self-Compassion is for Everyone

-Speaking of self-compassion, if you’ve read our blog posts or referred to our 2021 Day-to-Day Employee Appreciation Calendar, you know we are fans of Dr. Kristen Neff, whose research and guidance on self-compassion, is both inspiring and practical.
-A good introduction to Dr. Neff is her TED talk and you’ll find many useful resources on her website.
+Speaking of self-compassion, if you’ve read our blog posts or referred to our 2022 Day-to-Day Employee Appreciation Calendar, you know we are fans of Dr. Kristen Neff, whose research and guidance on self-compassion, is both inspiring and practical.
+A good introduction to Dr. Neff is her website.
 Neff has a new book, “Fierce Self-Compassion: How Women Can Harness Kindess to Speak Up, Claim Their Power, and Thrive,” out June 15th and we are always eager to learn more from her expertise.

 McKinsey & Company’s Author Talks recently featured an interview with Neff in which she discusses how “women can balance tender self-acceptance with fierce action to claim their power—in the workplace and beyond.”

 This quote from Neff sums things up perfectly,